xkaijie1/test-open-webui_secure/README.md

 An effort to remove all critical and high CVE vulnerabilities from the popular LLM web interface [open-webui](https://github.com/open-webui/open-webui).

-This repository runs a trivy scan workflow everytime it is updated and every midnight UTC, results of the scan is automatically updated in the [Latest Security Scan Results](#latest-security-scan-results) section.
+This repository runs a trivy scan workflow everytime it is updated and every midnight UTC.
+Results of the scan is automatically updated in the [Latest Security Scan Results](#latest-security-scan-results) section.

 <!-- TRIVY_SCAN_RESULTS -->
 ## Latest Security Scan Results